clambro/black-hole-thesis/docs/description.md

 Practically speaking, what this means is that around $\ell=14$ (around 8000 grid points) we reach the limits of floating point precision in our error analysis.
 Going higher than that may seem unnecessary, but it can still be useful for resolving high frequency limiting behaviour very near the critical points.
 Research papers in this field operate closer to $\ell=17$ (around 64,000 points).

 There are two issues with increasing $\ell$ too much, however.
 The first issue is simply time.
-Increasing $\ell$ doubles the number gridpoints, and thus the number of computations we have to do per timestep, and since $\Delta t \sim \Delta x$, it also doubles the number of timesteps.
+Increasing $\ell$ doubles the number of gridpoints, and thus the number of computations we have to do per timestep, and since $\Delta t \sim \Delta x$, it also doubles the number of timesteps.
 This makes the whole algorithm $\mathcal{O}(4^\ell)$, which is pretty nasty.

 The other issue is the floating point errors that we mentioned above.
 Once your simulation error drops far enough that floating point errors become the dominant error mode in your calculation, you end up with a lot of non-physical high frequency noise arising.
 This can build over time and destabilize your simulation.
-The solution to this in the code is an artifical dissipation term, which operates at the noise level (at 5th order, below our signal), and acts as a low-pass filter, eliminating the high frequency noise without altering the physical model.
+The solution to this in the code is an artificial dissipation term, which operates at the noise level (at 5th order, below our signal), and acts as a low-pass filter, eliminating the high frequency noise without altering the physical model.
 This is standard practice in such simulations; the simulation will not converge without it.

 In the results shown below, I used $\ell=15$ (around 16,000 grid points).
 This was about as high as I could go while still being able to collect all the data in a single day.
 Part of me wanted to go higher, but this is already 4x more accurate than my actual thesis results were, and I didn't want to spend two weeks collecting data.